Filly Swiss Skydiver to run against males in Preakness - WHIZ News

-BALTIMORE (AP) — Swiss Skydiver will become the first filly since Rachel Alexandra won in 2009 to run against males in the Preakness on Saturday.
+BALTIMORE (AP) — Swiss Skydiver will become the second filly since Rachel Alexandra won in 2009 to run against males in the Preakness on Saturday.

 Trainer Kenny McPeek confirmed the decision on Sunday.
 Jockey Robby Albarado, who won the 2007 Preakness aboard Curlin, will replace Tyler Gaffalione on Swiss Skydiver.